 To stay relevant in the market, it introduced the Trac II razor, a safety razor with two blades.
-The additional blade reduces the number of strokes and irritation to face.
+The additional blade reduces the number of strokes and irritation to the face.

 The next innovation in 1976, Gillette Atra razors enables men to shave their necks.
-Another incremental update is a disposable double-blade razor named as Atra razors and Daisy razor for the women market segment.
+Another incremental update is a disposable double-blade razor named Atra razors and Daisy razor for the women market segment.

 Later, Gillette began to offer the power version of razors with easy handling and smoother shaves.